What is

 The Inclusion Ministry Program at First Church is committed to providing ecumenical Spiritual Care to the residents of the Village of Warren Glenn.
 The Inclusion Ministry Program provides a connection to a faith community by bringing the faith community to them.
 This is accomplished by offering Worship Services, Bible study every week, a movie night once a month, Potlucks, Special Seminars, and pastoral visiting.

-Members of First Presbyterian Church of Warren, the residents of the Village of Warren Glenn, and the students from Cousino High School MoCI Special Education Program have formed a relationship that mutually mentors one another.
-Once a month, First Church members, students, and VWG plan a trip in the community to meet for fun, lunch, and most importantly fellowship with one another.
-These trips are so much more than just an outing.
-These trips provide a chance for the students to gain real world experience with people they trust.
-The students learn how to handle their own money, have appropriate interactions with strangers (store clerks and other staff), and the ability to their world outside of the four walls of their school or home.
-The VWG residents also have a chance to get out into their community, but they have the opportunity to feel and know they are needed.
+Members of First Presbyterian Church of Warren, the residents of the Village of Warren Glenn, and the students from Cousino High School MoCI Special Education Program have formed a close relationship that mutually mentors one another.
+Once a month, First Church members, students, and VWG plan a special activity.
+This might be a trip in the community to meet for fun, lunch, and most importantly fellowship with one another or other fun activities at the Village of Warren Glenn.
+These activities mean so much to all that are involved.
+These activities provide a chance for the students to gain real world experience with people they trust.
+The VWG residents also have a chance to continue to serve their community by working with these amazing young people.
 The First Church members get a chance to extend themselves past the walls of the church building in a fun and meaningful way.

 First Church has strengthened its programs for serving the low-income residents of the Presbyterian Village of Warren Glenn Senior Independent Living Community and the special needs students of Warren Consolidated Schools, Cousino High School and Sterling High School.